Standard Practice Notes

 Movement:

-Focus on standing leg, not moving leg.
 Not moving off standing leg too fast, roll the foot.
 Bicycle, feels slower

 When feet come together, circle loop, roll feet